 Excel features its own alloy-wheel design, rear LED lights, adaptive LED headlights, LED foglights, door mirror puddle lights, an adaptive front lighting system, a heated steering wheel, leather seat upholstery, powered driver-seat adjustment, rear cross-traffic alert with automatic braking and blind-spot monitoring.

-Finally, a motorsport-inspired C-HR GR Sport arrived in early 2021, complete with unique trim inside and out, 19-inch alloys, stiffer suspension and sharper steering.
+The motorsport-inspired GR Sport arrived in early 2021, complete with unique trim inside and out, 19-inch alloys, stiffer suspension and sharper steering.

 Infotainment, apps & sat nav

 For the 2022 model year, Toyota introduced new infotainment software for the C-HR.
 This 'Toyota Smart Connect+' system is either standard or optional on all versions except the entry-level Icon.
 It promises to operate 2.4 times faster than the old system and gives access to a series of smart connected services, including cloud-based navigation with always-on traffic information, 3D city mapping, highway signage and fixed traffic camera locations.
 You can also use natural, conversational phrases to operate the multimedia and navigation systems hands-free.

 - 1VerdictThe Toyota C-HR hybrid is an accomplished small SUV that boasts low running costs and bold styling